TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/isfrozenvm.md

 # We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 Connection attempts to your database **<!--$ServerName--> ServerName <!--/$ServerName-->** have recently failed from <!--$StartTime--> StartTime <!--$StartTime--> UTC to <!--$EndTime--> EndTime <!--$EndTime--> UTC due to a frozen VM issue.
-The mitigation mechanism have kicked in and put the database back to a stable state.
+The mitigation mechanism has kicked in and put the database back to a stable state.
 If you are still experiencing unavailability to your database, please proceed to create the ticket.
 <!--/issueDescription-->

 **Summary of impact**<br>